Submissions: Frequently Asked Questions (FAQs)

 Q: Is it okay to use AI (Artificial Intelligence), even if only to help me edit my book?

 A: Absolutely not.
-If we determine you used AI at any time during the actual writing, editing, or revision of your manscript, we will void any contract.
-You will not be paid.
+If we determine you used AI at any time during the writing process, we will void any contract.
+We support humans who create art.
 The moral of the story?
 We want to see your original writing.

 Q: What type of books are you looking for?